-Curator Fiona Corridon introduces the work of Derek Jarmen – whose exhibition Protest will be at the Gallery during summer 2021.
+Curator Fiona Corridon introduces the work of Derek Jarmen, whose exhibition Protest will be at the gallery during 2021.

 Grayson Perry Art Club – Fiona Corridon

-Curator Fiona introduces the Grayson Perry Art Club exhibition that has developed from the TV show.
+Curator Fiona introduces the Grayson Perry Art Club exhibition that developed from the TV show.